-The Reserve Bank of Australia (RBA) announced on Tuesday 4 June 2019 that it would reduce the cash rate by 0.25% bringing it to 1.25%.
-On Tuesday 2nd July 2019 it then further reduced the rate by 0.25% down to 1%.
+The Reserve Bank of Australia (RBA) announced consecutive rate cuts in June 2019 and July 2019, bringing the cash rate down from 1.5% to 1%*.
 Prior to this, the cash rate had been held steady at 1.5% unchanged for more than 2½ years.
 For many lenders, more specifically those sourcing wholesale funding within Australian shores, the cost of lending fell significantly overnight.
 The question is – if you are currently on a variable interest rate for your home loan, did your lender pass on the rate cut to you?

 This means there is an opportunity right now in the market for you to potentially save substantially on your home loan.
 At Launch Finance, we have a system in place to ensure our clients regularly have their finances reviewed.
-Our brokers will assess both your current situation and the market to ensure you still have the right solution for your needs whether it be to continue with your current loan or re-finance.
+Our brokers will assess both your current situation and the market to ensure you still have the right solution for your needs.

 We often come across clients who are new to Launch and have not been reviewing their home loans regularly or at all.
 This in itself presents an opportunity to explore options and discover how much you could save in the current highly competitive market.